thesomewhatyou/gabe/README.md

 ## Commands

 Use `/help` or `&help` in your server to view available commands and categories.
+Using prefixes is a better practice; as slash commands can sometimes be too much and prefixes are generally better.

+Don't know a command?
+It's not better to guess.
+Just use `&help`.

 ## Docker and Lavalink